Driving Lessons in Nottingham with Martin

 The First 5-10 minutes of a Driving Lesson

 For the first 5-10 minutes of each subsequent driving lesson, we will start by recapping on what was learnt from the previous lesson and, if applicable, discuss any practice driving that you have had between your driving lessons.
 This discussion will help us agree the objective for the rest of the driving lesson (which may include further practice on a previous subject as well as progressing to a new area).
 This conversation will be held outside the car, without masks but socially distanced.
-After sanitising hands and applying a mask, we will then enter the car and you will get yourself ready to drive to an area that is suitable for the objective of the lesson (for the first few lessons, depending upon your location, I will drive you to and from a suitable area for the learning subject).
+After sanitising hands and applying a mask, we will then enter the car and you will get yourself ready to drive to an area that is suitable for the objective of the lesson.
+For the first few lessons, depending upon your location, I will drive you to and from a suitable area for the learning subject.

 There is a clear structure to my driving lesson plans, reflecting the DVSA Driver’s Record.
 However, in line with the DVSA’s approach to client centred learning, I also take into account areas that you’d like to focus on and allow you to take ownership of your learning.
 Encouraging you to learn at your own pace, I also look to use different techniques to best suit your learning style and be flexible to your circumstances (e.g. if you live near roundabouts, it is likely that you will want to cover roundabouts far sooner and in more depth than someone who doesn’t live anywhere near a roundabout).

 The Last 15-20 mins of each Driving Lesson